Update on restaurants and gluten-free dining

 What about 100% gluten free restaurants?

 There is much comfort in finding a restaurant that is dedicated to providing a 100% gluten-free environment.
 The ability to order from a menu without asking the barrage of questions typically required is an immense relief for those on a gluten-free diet.
 While it is still important on the initial visit to determine whether they understand the gluten-free diet and the importance of sourcing gluten-free ingredients, 100% gluten-free restaurants can provide a much welcomed sense of normalcy.
-The Celiac Restaurant Guide offers an online list of 100% gluten-free restaurants.
+Please take a look at my world wide 100% gluten free restaurant guide.
+It is the most complete list of its kind.
 As always, please inquire on your visit about their practices.

 Using apps and online resources to find gluten-free dining options